chelmerrox/Rock-Paper-Scissors/README.md

 Rock beats Scissors, Paper beats Rock and Scissors beats Paper - all of which are combinations for a win.
 The inverse (for instance, Scissors against Rock) is a loss.
 A tie is when the choices are the same (e.g Paper against Paper).

-*Every win accounts for 2 points, every loss for an obvious zero points and a tie accounts for no increments in the points of both player and computer.*
+*Every win accounts for a point, every loss for an obvious zero points and a tie accounts for no increments in the points of both player and computer.*

 It is certainly interactive and every message of a win/loss/tie along with the points are displayed on the console.